The-Blockchain-Company/bcc-node/README.rst

     cabal --version
     ghc --version

-Cabal version should be 3.4.0.0 and ghc should be 8.10.4 (although 8.10.5 and 9 will work as well)
+Cabal version should be 3.4.0.0 and ghc should be 8.10.4

 .. code-block:: console